 Not all retirement plans are created equal.
-The variation in quality between plans is huge.
+The variation in quality between plans can be huge.

-At AboveBoard we’re fans of simple, clear language (even if it summarizes complex analysis).
-We’ll call the retirement plans that fall short of being good plans “crappy”.
+At AboveBoard we’re fans of simple, clear language, especially when it summarizes complex analysis.
+Because of that, we’re not afraid to call out retirement plans that fall short as “crappy”

-If you're lucky enough to have a match from your employer, then contributing enough to max out the match almost certainly makes sense.
-I have yet to see a retirement plan so awful that a match is not worth it.**
+If you're lucky enough to have a match from your employer, then contributing enough to max out the match makes sense, even if the plan is otherwise less than stellar.

 The question of whether an employer-sponsored retirement plan is the best place for your money comes up on the unmatched portion.

 A good plan offers a range of low-cost investment options.
-There should be a solid selection of low-cost index funds.
-Having reasonably priced actively managed funds on offer, too, is nice to have, but it's not essential.
+It should include a solid selection of low-cost index funds.
+Having reasonably-priced, actively-managed funds on offer in addition to a robust offering of index funds is nice to have, but it's not essential.

-The information about the investment choices that your plan provides should make it easy to assess performance of the different investments after fees, like your employer actually cares about you having enough useful information to choose good investments.
+The information about the investment choices that your plan provides should make it easy to assess performance of the different investments after fees.
+A table that compares the funds to a relevant benchmark is best.

 What Makes a Crappy Retirement Plan?

-If you can’t find that, look for a "US large capitalization stock" mutual fund, meaning the fund owns stock in large US companies (think Apple, Verizon, Exxon, etc.).
-If the expense ratio is <0.50%, then it's probably worth it to contribute.
+If you can’t find that, look for a "US large capitalization stock" mutual fund or ETF, meaning the fund owns stock in large US companies (think Apple, Verizon, Exxon, etc.).
+If the expense ratio is <0.50%, then it's probably worth it for you to contribute.

 So You Have A Crappy Plan…What Now?

-Here are the questions you need to ask yourself, before you decide if you still want to contribute to the unmatched portion of your retirement plan (vs. saving your money in an IRA and – if you can contribute more than the annual IRA limit – a brokerage account):
+Before you decide if you still want to contribute to the unmatched portion of your retirement plan (versus saving your money in an IRA and,if you can contribute more than the annual IRA limit, a brokerage account), ask yourself these questions:

-- 3) What are the odds you'll apply for financial aid for your kids / future kids?
-Financial aid calculations exclude retirement accounts, so if you think there’s a good chance your family will apply for financial aid, getting as many assets as possible into a retirement plan is a good idea
+Financial aid calculations exclude retirement accounts, so if you think there’s a good chance your family will apply for financial aid, getting as many assets as possible into a retirement plan (even a "crappy" one) is generally a good idea.